 b) one Vize-President

 d) one secretary

-f) up two five members with special tasks
+f) up two fifteen members with special tasks

 2) The Association is represented for judicial purposes and otherwise within the meaning of section 26 (2) of the German Civil Code by the chairman or two members of the Board of Directors jointly.
 Representation of the Association can only be delegated by a resolution of the Board of Directors.

 3) The office of a Director comes to an end after the office period or on retirement or resignation from the association.
 Directly following the first period, a Director may stand for reelection for only one second period.
 A reelection will also be possible after interruption of the office.
 In this case, a reelection will be treated like the first election.